mcarlson/rheses/README.md

 building
 --------
-You shouldn't have to do this unless you touch the core coffeescript files.
+You shouldn't have to do this unless you edit the coffeescript core.

     coffee -j layout.js -mo ./ -cw *.coffee